LaneMatthewJ/GiftSwapathon/README.md

 The algorithm has, at least in retrospect, a potentially fatal flaw (i.e It is possible that a non optimal solution could occur, given that the optimal solution includes the first child having no ranked 1 gift.
 However, when running the code on a small segment with 5 children and 9 gifts, it seems to run perfectly.

 The algorithm, otherwise,  works very well, at least on a handful of the given problems, however, it does not run past 17 gifts with 4 children.
 I believe it relies in some memory leak, however, I am not able to locate it.
 Equally, I am working on another algorithm, but wish to subtmit this first (The other algorithm is unfortunately not working).

+Note: In this version, I apparently uploaded an old copy.
+The program segfaults for some bizarre reason when writing to file.
+I've commented that code out.
+It still prints the answers to the terminal.
+I'll eventually track down that error.